-3. External Audit Assessment
+3. External Audit Opinion

-The External Auditor's assessment of the council's performance will be contained within their Audit Results Report (ARR).
-The ARR for 2013-14 is due to be reported to the Corporate Governance & Audit Committee along with the post audit Statement of Accounts, in September 2014.
-The key messages arising from the Auditor's work will be reported at that time and we will summarise the key findings here prior to publishing the audited statement of accounts.
+The External Auditor's opinion on the Council's Statement of Accounts and his statutory conclusion on the Council's arrangements for securing economy, efficiency and effectiveness, is contained within their Audit Results Report (ARR).
+The ARR for 2014-15 was reported to the

+Corporate Governance & Audit Committee along with the post audit Statement of Accounts, in September 2015.
+The ARR is published on the council's website alongside the audited Statement of Accounts.